The problem: maintaining the body's engine

 What's the proof?

 The largest ever study carried on meditation measured the medical records of 2000 people using this technique versus a control group.
-The meditators demonstrated a 51% reduction in incidence of Gastro Intestinal disorders.
+The meditators demonstrated a 51% reduction in the incidence of Gastro-Intestinal disorders.